hanzotrip7/hanzotrip7.github.io/c2_how-to.md

 proxychains4 nxc smb 10.10.20.5 -u '<lab-user>' -p '<lab-password>'
 ```

-> **Note:** This method requires an interactive login on the pivot host and a permitted outbound SSH connection.
-Validate how your SSH server handles remote forwarding before relying on it.
+> **Note:** This method requires an interactive login on the pivot host, a permitted outbound SSH connection, and SSH server support for the requested remote-forward behavior.

 ---